-[This is a continuation from the previous post].
-In the following post, I will address Chiron in 10th House, Chiron in Capricorn, or Chiron in aspect to Saturn; Chiron in 11th House, Chiron in Aquarius, or Chiron in aspect to Uranus; and Chiron in 12th House, Chiron in Pisces, or Chiron in aspect to Neptune:
+[This is a continuation of the previous post].
+In this article I will address Chiron in 10th House, Chiron in Capricorn, or Chiron in aspect to Saturn; Chiron in 11th House, Chiron in Aquarius, or Chiron in aspect to Uranus; and Chiron in 12th House, Chiron in Pisces, or Chiron in aspect to Neptune:

 Chiron in 10th House / Chiron in Capricorn / Chiron in aspect to Saturn:

-The individual may feel that he or she has “disappointed” a parental figure, a hypothetical “higher power”, or his or her own “superego” which constantly demands excellence and achievement.
-With Chiron on the apex of the birth chart, one may literally feel “awkward” in “climbing” the social ladder or attaining a “higher” status in life.
-Alternatively, the human need for “excellence” may prompt a feeling of “pity” in the individual, through which he or she may be able to connect to higher hopes and dreams of others, and consequently become a vehicle for their glory.
+The individual may feel that he or she has “disappointed” a parental figure, a hypothetical higher power, or his or her own superego that constantly demands excellence and achievement.
+With Chiron on the apex of the birth chart, one may literally feel awkward in climbing the social ladder or attaining a higher status in life.
+Alternatively, the human need for excellence may prompt a feeling of pity in the individual, through which he or she may be able to connect to higher hopes and dreams of others, and consequently become a vehicle for their glory.

-If Chiron is on the MC, there may exist a “rupture” in one’s relation to the notions of “power”, “father” or “divine”.
-This may, in some cases, take the concrete form of psychological issues around a father figure (specially identifying with, or tolerating out of “pity”, the “wounded” aspects of a father figure, or tolerating them out of pity).
-This may subsequently signify a life-long attempt to “heal” the self or others with regards to the mentioned concepts.
+If Chiron is on the MC, there may exist a “rupture” in one’s relation to power, the father, or the divine.
+This may, in some cases, take the concrete form of psychological issues around a father figure (specially identifying with the “wounded” aspects of a father figure, or tolerating them out of pity).
+This may subsequently signify a life-long attempt to “heal” the self and others regarding the above-mentioned concepts.

 Our relation with the “divine” starts in the Ninth House but culminates in the Tenth House.
-“Belief” in God as an “il-logical” notion requiring absolute “faith” is a Ninth House matter, whereas “respecting” God “logically” and feeling “protected” by Him or Her as a “surrogate parent” is a Tenth House issue.
-Chiron in the Tenth House may thus symbolize a degree of incapability to truly “let go and let God”, as if the individual’s capacity for being “fathered” has been somehow compromised, regardless of how the actual father or father figure may have behaved, or how the individual has indeed related to authority figures throughout his or her life.
+The belief in the concept of God as an “il-logical” notion requiring absolute faith is a Ninth House matter, whereas respecting God “logically” and feeling protected by Him or Her as a “surrogate parent” is a Tenth House issue.
+Chiron in the Tenth House may thus symbolize a degree of incapability to truly “let go and let God” as if the individual’s capacity for being “fathered” has been somehow compromised, regardless of how the actual father or father figure may have behaved, or how the individual has indeed related to other authority figures throughout his or her life.

 Evolution of Chiron in 10th House:

-An individual with an evolved Chiron in the Tenth House, in Capricorn, or in association with Saturn, however, would ideally seek reconciliation with the traditional symbols of “power”, respecting all that would wisely guide and rightfully admonish, including his or her own inner sovereignty.
-The voice of conscience would be quite loud with this placement, and thus such an individual would have a higher chance of developing a genuinely “moral” outlook which has not been fabricated by blindly following the “commands” of religion or culture.
+An individual with an evolved Chiron in 10th House, in Capricorn, or in association with Saturn, however, would ideally seek reconciliation with the traditional symbols of power, respecting all that would wisely guide and rightfully admonish, including his or her own inner sovereignty.
+The voice of conscience would be quite loud with this placement, and thus such an individual would have a higher chance of developing a genuinely moral outlook that has not been fabricated by blindly following the commands of religion or culture.

-With Chiron in association with the archetype of “structure”, one can truly understand the practical necessity of a “Guiding Star” which gives direction to one’s life, and methodically helps one surpass the “chaos of sentiments” (i.e. the polarity point of Cancer or the Fourth House) and resolutely achieve what is beyond one’s wildest dreams.
+With Chiron in association with the archetype of structure, one can truly understand the practical necessity of a “Guiding Star” that gives direction to one’s life and methodically helps one surpass the chaos of sentiments (i.e. the polarity point of Cancer or the Fourth House) to resolutely achieve what is beyond one’s wildest dreams.

 Chiron in 11th House / Chiron in Aquarius / Chiron in aspect to Uranus:

-If Chiron is uncomfortable in the Eleventh House, in Aquarius or in association with Uranus, one may indeed find it “impossible” to belong to anything larger than oneself.
-In this case, a rather “static” sense of self may develop, or quite the contrary, one may find it “boring” to be “someone” (i.e. polarity point of the Fifth House or Leo) and may feel attracted to the idea of being “nobody” [and thus being able to contain all the possibilities of human race].
-With Chiron in association with the Individuation Axis (Fifth/Eleventh), one may experience a life-long “awkwardness” to “individuate” and simultaneously operate within a collective context.
+If Chiron is uncomfortable in the Eleventh House, in Aquarius, or in association with Uranus, one may indeed find it impossible to belong to anything larger than oneself.
+In this case, a rather static sense of self may develop, or quite the contrary, one may find it boring to be “someone” (i.e. polarity point of the Fifth House or Leo) and may feel attracted to the idea of being “nobody” [and thus being able to contain all the possibilities of the human race].
+With Chiron in association with the Individuation Axis (Fifth/Eleventh), one may experience a life-long awkwardness to “individuate” and simultaneously operate within a collective context.

 Evolution of Chiron in 11th House:

 An evolved Chiron in the Eleventh House, in Aquarius, or in association with Uranus, however, knows how to “heal” the “collective” through “individual” merits: Tony Robbins, who has written numerous self-help books and whose seminars around the world are quite a spectacle to watch, has surely established his unique presence as a “healer” who touches the lives of many through directly getting involved in their personal history and also sharing his own “wounds” on stage.
-With Chiron in Aquarius in the Fifth House of his natal chart, it seems that he has been able to successfully integrate the opposite archetypes of Leo (Fifth House, or the Sun) and Aquarius (Eleventh House, or Uranus): the “individual” and the “collective” have become synthesized in his psyche.
+With Chiron in Aquarius in the Fifth House of his natal chart, he has been able to successfully integrate the opposite archetypes of Leo (Fifth House, or the Sun) and Aquarius (Eleventh House, or Uranus): the “individual” and the “collective” have become synthesized in his psyche.

 Chiron in 12th House / Chiron in Pisces / Chiron in aspect to Neptune:

-A simultaneous “rupture” and “yearning” may exist with regards to one’s capacity to transcend one’s earthly limits, one’s doubts or fears, or spiritual or physical deformities.
-With Chiron in association with the archetype of “transcendence”, an individual’s earthly experiences may be felt as “incomplete”, “elusive”, or “lacking” on some level, as there may exist an evolutionary or spiritual impetus to reconcile oneself with the “impossibility” of absolute “transcendence” or “perfection” as an Earthling.
+A simultaneous “rupture” and “yearning” may exist regarding one’s capacity to transcend one’s earthly limits, one’s doubts or fears, or spiritual or physical deformities.
+With Chiron in association with the archetype of transcendence an individual’s earthly experiences may be felt as incomplete, elusive, or lacking on some level, as there may exist an evolutionary or spiritual impetus to reconcile oneself with the “impossibility” of absolute “transcendence” or “perfection” as an Earthling.

-A great example of a Neptunian / Chironic character whose yearning for “transcendence” mingled with pain and grief was universally known would be Ludwig van Beethoven.
-In his natal chart, Chiron in Pisces makes aspects to almost all planets, including an opposition to Neptune.
-Throughout his entire life, Beethoven had a passion and yearning to make music which would go beyond what was known to be possible or widely appreciated at his time.
-In a Chironic twist, the faculty he was mostly dependent on, his hearing ability, started to decline in his late 20s.
+A great example of a Neptunian / Chironic character whose yearning for transcendence mingled with pain and grief was universally known would be Ludwig van Beethoven.
+In his natal chart, Chiron in Pisces makes aspects to almost all planets, including Neptune.
+Throughout his entire life, Beethoven had a passion and yearning to make music that would go beyond what was known to be possible or widely appreciated at his time.
+In a Chironic twist, the faculty he was mostly dependent on, his hearing ability, began to decline in his late 20s.
 Throughout the last decade of his life, he had to make music without even having the chance of hearing his own composition.
-Paradoxically enough, his most beloved pieces which would lift the spirits of millions of people around the world were composed precisely during the time of his almost-complete deafness.
+Paradoxically enough, his most beloved pieces that would lift the spirits of millions of people around the world were composed precisely during the time of his almost-complete deafness.

 Evolution of Chiron in 12th House:

-An evolved Chiron in this space, however, may still feel an eternal longing for “beauty” and “perfection”, but also realizes that such longing is precisely what “unites” us all.
-Even the lowest forms of life do have an evolutionary urge to “transcend”, to become better, higher, and more complete.
+An evolved Chiron in this space, however, may still feel an eternal longing for beauty and perfection, but also realizes that such longing is precisely what unites us all.
+Even the lowest forms of life do have an evolutionary urge to transcend, to become better, higher, and complete.

-An individual with an evolved Chiron in association with Neptune, in Twelfth House or in Pisces would yearn to “practically” get involved in this cosmic motion “upward” by transcending his or her own primal instincts of sticking to his or her “tribe”, “country”, “culture”, “race”, “religion”, “gender” or all other “separating” factors which would “limit” and “polarize” his or her experience of life.
-Such an individual would truly understand the “awkwardness” of not being a fully spiritual being and yet would manage to “act” as spiritually as possible within the context of this material existence, through all the material means within his or her reach, and by performing small tangible acts of kindness and compassion.
+An individual with an evolved Chiron in association with Neptune, in Twelfth House, or in Pisces would yearn to “practically” get involved in this cosmic motion upward by transcending his or her own primal instincts of sticking to his or her tribe, country, culture, race, religion, gender or all other “separating” factors that would limit and polarize his or her experience of life.
+Such an individual would truly understand the awkwardness of not being a fully spiritual being and yet would manage to “act” as spiritually as possible within the context of this material existence, through all the material means within his or her reach, and by performing small tangible acts of kindness and compassion.